vekonyat/ATC_MiThermometer/README.md

 ![OnOff](https://github.com/pvvx/ATC_MiThermometer/blob/master/img/OnOff.gif)

-### Reed Switch on GPIO PA6 (label on the "P10" pin)
+### Reed Switch on GPIO PA6 (label on the "P8" pin)

-It is possible to solder a reed switch on the LYWSD03MMC board to the pins marked "P10" and GND.
+It is possible to solder a reed switch on the LYWSD03MMC board to the pins marked "P8" and GND.
 The state of the reed switch is transferred to the advertising package.
+For CGG1 - GPIO_PD3, MHO_C401 - no free pins.

 ### Interface for receiving and displaying data on the LCD.
 >* LCD shows: